jperon/lyluatex/lyluatex.md

 # Introduction

-\lyluatex\ is a \LaTeX\ package that manages the inclusion of musical scores in
-\LaTeX\ documents.
-It uses the GNU LilyPond^[\url{http://lilypond.org}] score writer to produce beautiful music elements in beautifully typeset text documents.
-\lyluatex\ supports a wide range of use cases and lends itself equally well to authoring musicological texts with music examples and preparing musical editions with interspersed text parts, to creating song booklets used in service and to provide work sheets for teaching and exams.
+\lyluatex\ is a comprehensive \LuaLaTeX\ package to manage the inclusion of musical scores in text documents.
+It uses the GNU LilyPond^[\url{http://lilypond.org}] score writer to produce beautiful music elements in beautifully typeset text documents. \lyluatex\ supports a wide range of use cases and lends itself equally well to authoring musicological texts with music examples and preparing musical editions with interspersed text parts, to creating song booklets used in service and to provide work sheets for teaching and exams.

-\lyluatex\ is inspired by and provides a fully compatible drop-in replacement to [lilypond-book](http://lilypond.org/doc/v2.18/Documentation/usage/invoking-lilypond_002dbook.html), a \LaTeX\ document preprocessor shipping with LilyPond.
-However, thanks to the use of \LuaLaTeX\ it can overcome substantial limitations of the scripted solution, and it actually is a *superset* of `lilypond-book`, providing numerous additional features.
+\lyluatex\ is inspired by and provides a fully compatible drop-in replacement to [lilypond-book](http://lilypond.org/doc/v2.18/Documentation/usage/invoking-lilypond_002dbook.html), a \LaTeX\ document preprocessor shipping with LilyPond,  which it actually is a *superset* of.
+However, thanks to the use of \LuaLaTeX\ it can overcome substantial usability limitations of the scripted solution and provide numerous additional features.

 \lyluatex's main features include: